 We’ll put this more in the category of a video editing “tool” than video editing software, but for social media marketers who want to create fun, flashy social promos in the blink of an eye, Lumen5 is a no brainer.
 Lumen5 markets itself as a tool that turns blog posts into social promos.
 While the process isn’t perfect, and you’ll likely have to do some tinkering to get your blog content looking just the way you want it, the rest of the video creation process is a cinch.
 Merely refine some copy that teases your blog post; drag and drop some gifs, screengrabs, or video clips; add some music; and your engaging social video will be ripe for Facebook and Twitter.

 We included CyberLink PowerDirector on this list because its interface is, at the end of the day, pretty straightforward.
 Head to the product page, run through the tutorials, and you’ll be alright.
 There is within the interface, however, an embarrassment of options and effects.
 If you’re not willing to invest the time in learning all of them, it can get a bit overwhelming.
 There’s 360-degree video editing as well, together with support for all the file standards and formats you can imagine.
-Then there’s slideshows, screen recording, DVD menus, object design tools and more.
+Then there are slideshows, screen recording, DVD menus, object design tools, and more.
 In fact, with all those options, the interface can admittedly appear a little complex to newbies.
 But if you’re finding it all a bit of a struggle, there are plenty of video tutorials to help to get you started.